tanakai0/PythonDevPractice/README.md

 Practice of Python development environment.

 # Setup
+0. Install VSCode, Python, Rust, and Rye in that order.
+It is essential to install Rust before Rye.
+If Rye is installed before Rust on Windows, you should delete the Users/.rye folders.
 1. ```>>> git clone [this url]```
 2. Install recommended extensions of VSCode (written in extensions.json)
 3. ```>>> rye sync```